Daniel Altmaier

-Tennis career
+Personal life

+Altmaier's father Jurij is Ukrainian and his mother Galina is Russian.
+He speaks Russian, German, and English.

+Career

 2017: ATP debut

 Altmaier made his ATP main draw debut as a qualifier at the 2017 Geneva Open, defeating Alexander Ward and Petr Michnev in qualifying.
 He lost to Sam Querrey in the first round.

 He won his first ATP tour-level match as a lucky loser at the 2017 Antalya Open when he beat Víctor Estrella Burgos.
 In the next round, he defeated wildcard Marsel İlhan to reach the quarterfinals, where he lost to Yūichi Sugita.
 Both of his victories were decided by a third set tiebreak.

-2020: Grand Slam debut & fourth round & first top-10 win
+2020: Major debut and first top-10 win

-Shoulder and hip injuries held back Altmaier’s progress in his tennis career, but victories in qualifying over Tallon Griekspoor and Ruben Bemelmans led to his Grand Slam debut at the 2020 French Open, where he defeated Feliciano Lopez, 30th seed Jan-Lennard Struff and 7th seed Matteo Berrettini, all of them in straight sets.
+Shoulder and hip injuries held back Altmaier's progress in his tennis career, but victories in qualifying over Tallon Griekspoor and Ruben Bemelmans led to his Grand Slam debut at the 2020 French Open, where he defeated Feliciano López, 30th seed Jan-Lennard Struff and 7th seed Matteo Berrettini, all of them in straight sets.
 In the fourth round, he lost to Pablo Carreño Busta.

-2021: Top 100 debut
+2021: Two ATP semifinals, Top 100 debut

+In October, Altmaier recorded his first win at a Masters 1000 level on his debut at the 2021 BNP Paribas Open defeating Sam Querrey.